-There are weekly graded homework assignments for weeks 2-10.
-The homework assignments have two parts.
-The first part is questions about the case study that we will discuss in class and is due at the start of class.
-The second part is problems from the textbook and is due at the start of the discussion session on Friday.
-If you must arrive late to either class or discussion session, please send your homework by email to the class TA before the start of class or have another trusted class member turn it in for you.
+The case writeup will be graded on a 50 point scale and is due at the start of class.
+If you will miss class or must arrive late to class, please send your writeup by email to the class TA before the start of class or have another trusted class member turn it in for you.
 Late assignments will not be accepted.
-I will drop your single lowest homework grade (including both parts), so if you are unable to complete an assignment on time, this will serve as your dropped mark.
+I will drop your single lowest case writeup grade, so if you are unable to complete an assignment on time, this will serve as your dropped mark.
+Please format the case writeup using standard 11 or 12 point font and 1 inch margins.

-Homework questions about the case are designated by an asterisk (\) in the Class Preparation Questions (see Smartsite and coursepack).
-Homework assignments from the textbook are also indicated in Class Preparation Questions.
-Each student must submit typed answers to the questions, using standard formatting of 11 or 12 point font and 1 inch margins.
 If you insert an excel spreadsheet as part of your assignment it should be in a readable font size.